 - 1. ACTION- How will what was learned from the assessment impact the alternative format teaching of this course starting the next academic year?
-Overall it does not appear that changes are needed in most of the dual credit schools.
-I am not concerned about the one school which was below the CUNE average.
-The teacher uses a different approach to instruction.
-He's excellent and his students do well. - 2.
+Overall it does not appear that changes are needed in the dual credit schools. - 2.
 IMPACT- What is the anticipated impact of the ACTION on student achievement of the learning outcome in the next academic year?
+We will be making adjustments in the 102 assessment tool for 2019-20.
+Our instructor for the course uses a solid methodolgy, but it is not very compatible with the common exam we have been using.

-I hope the results can be higher both on campus and in the one dual credit school. - 3.
-BUDGET IMPLICATIONS Indicate budget requirements necessary for the successful implementation of the ACTION (i.e. an additional staff person, new equipment, additional sections of a course).
+3. BUDGET IMPLICATIONS - Indicate budget requirements necessary for the successful implementation of the ACTION (i.e. an additional staff person, new equipment, additional sections of a course).
 Nothing.

-Submitted via email to Assessment Committee Chair by: Jerry Pfabe
+Submitted via email to Assessment Committee Chair by: Jerry Pfabe Reviewed by the Assessment Committee (date): 6/17/19

-Reviewed by the Assessment Committee (date): 6/14/18 Submitter notified/additional action needed: na
+Submitter notified/additional action needed: na